evildaddy911/java-minesweeper/Readme.txt

 If you can uncover all the squares without finding a mine, you win!

 Source code is in the 'MineSweeper.java' file
-Open the .html file to begin the game
+Open the .html file to begin the game (the .class file is required for this)